Tag Based Security Policy¶

 Click Security -> Stateful Firewall -> Policy

-You should a list of gateways the Controller manages.
+You should see a list of gateways that the Controller manages.
 Highlight a gateway and click Edit.

 To configure security policies, select a Base Policy.
 Base Policy is the always attached as the last rule as a catch all policy.

 Select Enable Packet Logging if you want to forward logs to well known log management systems, such as Splunk, Sumo Logic, Elastic Search and remote syslog.

 If you click Add New, you can specify Source by manually entering a specific CIDR; you can also click the table icon to select one of the tags you created earlier.

 Both Source and Destination can be configured either manually or by using tags.
 Once a rule is “Saved”, you must remember to click Update for the policy to take effect.

 Note: For the Destination field, if a host name is specified either manually or with a tag, the IP address of the host name will be resolved when programming the security policy.
 A host name is not suitable if it is a public web site, such as www.google.com.
 To filter on public host names, refer to FQDN Whitelists.

 Say you have a group of EC2 instances or a group of AWS Workspace instance.
 You like to setup policies to allow them to access a database which itself consists of a group of nodes.

 You can create a tag, name it my-app, configure the list of IP addresses assoicated with each instance with a name.
 You can then create a second tag, name it my-database, configure the list of IP addresses assoicated with each instance with a name.

 You then can simply apply one policy at the gateway that says my-app to my-database is allowed.
 The Controller will automatically push the policies to the gateway.